Skip to content

 3-out-of-5 Threshold Signature#

-Lets say you want to create a ring spending contract, where either of us can make a transaction from the same address, but we do not want anyone else to know which one of us is spending the funds.
-That is not possible with Bitcoin, and while Ethereum can, it would be expensive and complicated – especially with a ring size of 10 or 20 members, required for robust privacy.
+Let's say you want to create a ring spending contract, where any member of a group can make a transaction from the same address, but you do not want anyone else to know which specific member is spending the funds.
+This is not possible with Bitcoin.
+While Ethereum can achieve this, it would be expensive and complicated – especially with a ring size of 10 or 20 members, which might be required for robust privacy.

-With Ergo, this kind of application can be created quickly, thanks to integrating Sigma protocols in the core that enables self-sovereign application-level privacy: trustless scripts that can be used to access mixers or other functionality without any third parties required.
+With Ergo, this kind of application can be created quickly, thanks to the integration of Sigma protocols in the core.
+This enables self-sovereign application-level privacy: trustless scripts that can be used to access mixers or other functionality without requiring any third parties.

 val ringScript = s"""